-On September 10, 2013, the government of Québec made international headlines with a controversial proposal, Bill 60, more commonly referred to as the “Charter of Values.”
+On September 10, 2013, the government of Québec made international headlines with the proposal of Bill 60, more commonly known as the “Charter of Values.”
 The Bill would see restrictions on the wearing of “religious symbols,” requiring the removal of hijabs, yarmulkes and turbans for those in positions of public authority (police, judges, etc.), as well as for most employees who work for and do business with the provincial government.
-Despite the relatively small percentage of people potentially affected by the Bill, its polemical nature has turned it into a lightening rod for broader debates over the perceived influence of “political Islam” in Euro-Western societies, as with similar cases in countries like Germany and France.
+Despite the relatively small percentage of people who would be directly affected by the Bill, the proposal has sparked intense debate in the rest of Canada over such contentious topics as the meaning of multiculturalism, the boundaries of religious freedom, along with broader debates over the perceived influence of “political Islam” in Euro-Western societies (e.g., France and Germany).

-While the ban on all “religious symbols,” which includes the wearing of large crosses (see image above), attempts to convey an equal limitation under law, the broader social effects of this proposal have already had a disproportionate impact on women who wear the veil, as seen, for example, with a an attack in Québec City in September of this year.
+While the ban on all “religious symbols,” which includes the wearing of large crosses, attempts to convey an equal limitation under law, the broader social effects of this proposal has already had a disproportionate impact on women who wear headscarfs, as seen, for example, with a an attack in Québec City in September of this year.
 According to the Québec Collective Against Islamophobia (Collectif Québécois contre l’Islamophobie) there has been a 300 per cent increase in complaints about anti-Muslim attacks in recent weeks.

 It is also worth noting that the “Charter of Québec Values” was previously referred to as the “Charter of Secularism” during the (now ruling) Parti Québécois’ election campaign and was tabled in the Québec legislature on November 7, 2013 as the “Charter Affirming The Values Of Secularism And The Religious Neutrality Of The State, As Well As The Equality Of Men And Women, And The Framing Of Accommodation Requests.”
 With the pairing of “secularism” with notions of equality between men and women, it doesn’t take much of a leap to guess the Bill’s intended target.

-Adding fuel to the political fire, displays of crosses on public buildings, nativity scenes and Christmas trees have all been exempt from the Charter, classified instead as symbols of Québec’s “cultural heritage.”
+Adding fuel to the political fire, displays of crosses on public buildings, along with nativity scenes and Christmas trees, have all been exempt from the Charter, classified instead as symbols of Québec’s “cultural heritage.”

 On the national level there is widespread opposition to Bill 60, with leaders from all major political parties coming out against it, suggesting that it will be easily defeated if challenged in the Supreme Court of Canada.